caplin/StyleGuide/index.md

 Semicolons
 ----------
-Semicolons everywhere they should be.
+Semicolons after every statement.
 Failing to put in semicolons can cause bugs:

 ```javascript
 // DO NOT DO THIS - missing semicolon makes it all go bad.